peterszabo79/HangmanGame/README.md

 ---

 ## 2. How to play
  The user can play this game by entering letters into the terminal.
-They must guess the letters correctly with no morethan six wrong guesses.
+They must guess the letters correctly with no more than six wrong guesses.
 The word will appear as "----", but if the user guesses the right letter, then the letter will appear instead of "-".
-When the user enters a letter they have already guessed before, or puts a character that is invalid, they get a warning and must guess again.
+When the user enters a letter they have already guessed before, or puts an invalid character, they get a warning and must guess again.
 The user must guess all the letters in the word to win.
 ## 3. features
  ### existing features
  - Name input screen